newtheatre/website/_content/get-involved.md

 ### What you can do

-- **Costume**: The actors need to wear something, and you can design, source or even make it if you're a dab hand with a sewing machine.
+- **Costume**: The actors need to wear something, and you can design, source, or even make it if you're a dab hand with a sewing machine.
 - **Props**: Have a great idea to rework one of our props into something new?
 Want to use the workshop to create something new?
 Join the team.
 - **Make-up**: An art and science, with both natural and stylised looks available in our shows.